Touma Kamijou | Accelerator | Railgun's Main Cast (Mikoto Misaka)

 Head of the infamous Kihara family.
 He is also responsible for beginning the Level 6 projects.

-- Eyes Always Shut: The picture is a rare moment.
-He only opens his eyes when he is excited.
+- Eyes Always Shut: He only opens his eyes when he is excited.

-- Hive Queen: During the Railgun side of the Sports Festival, he reveals he is the controller of his own small-scale Level Upper network, giving him access to a number of dangerous abilities.
+- Hive Queen: During the Railgun side of the School Festival, he reveals he is the controller of his own small-scale Level Upper network, giving him access to a number of dangerous abilities.

 - It Runs in the Family: All of his relatives are evil and/or manipulative just like him in some ways.